runtimeverification/evm-semantics/kevm-pyk/src/kevm_pyk/kproj/evm-semantics/evm.md

     rule <k> #setStack WS    => . ... </k> <wordStack> _  => WS      </wordStack>
 ```

--   `#newAccount_` allows declaring a new empty account with the given address (and assumes the rounding to 160 bits has already occured).
+-   `#newAccount_` allows declaring a new empty account with the given address (and assumes the rounding to 160 bits has already occurred).
     If the account already exists with non-zero nonce or non-empty code, an exception is thrown.
     Otherwise, if the account already exists, the storage is cleared.